TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

 #### Operation

 At startup, the power subsystem activates when the user presses the power button or connects a USB-C charger.
 The Battery Management System (BMS) immediately verifies cell voltage and temperature before enabling the power rails.
-Once validated, the MCU sequentially powers the required domains — 3.3 V, 1.8 V, and the ± display analog rails — following the OLED vendor’s recommended timing for VDDI, AVDD, and AVEE initialization.
-This ensures stable startup conditions and prevents voltage overshoot or inrush that could damage the display or logic circuitry.
+Once validated, the MCU sequentially powers the required domains — 3.3 V This ensures stable startup conditions and prevents voltage overshoot or inrush that could damage the display or logic circuitry.

 When operating in charging mode, the system uses a USB-C 5 V input to power a CC/CV (Constant Current / Constant Voltage) charging controller managed by the BMS.
 Charging occurs in two distinct phases: during the Constant Current (CC) phase, current remains fixed while the battery voltage gradually increases; once the voltage reaches approximately 4.2 V, the Constant Voltage (CV) phase begins, holding voltage steady while current tapers to a safe cutoff.
 The BMS also enforces a temperature gate that inhibits charging below 0 °C or above 45 °C, ensuring safe charging under varying ambient conditions.
 The charge rate is set between 0.5 C–1 C, as defined by the cell datasheet, corresponding to a full charge in 1–2 hours depending on battery capacity.